terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

 # HubbleHQ: A Data-Driven Exploration of London’s Office Rental Market

-As part of an office development project in Westminster, accurate data on local office rentals was essential.
-Traditional datasets were either incomplete or outdated, so I employed web scraping to collect up-to-date information from platforms like HubbleHQ.
-The project aimed to compile key metrics such as rent prices, desk availability, and spatial configurations, allowing for data-driven decision-making.
+To support decision-making in an office development project, web scraping was used to collect up-to-date data on London office rentals from HubbleHQ, filling gaps left by traditional datasets.
+Python's Selenium library automated interactions to handle dynamic content loading, enabling comprehensive data collection.
+Key metrics included rental prices, desk availability, and spatial configurations.
+Challenges like dynamic page loading, missing data, and incomplete geolocation were addressed through automated scrolling, data cleaning, and location approximation methods.

+## Executive Summary

+By leveraging web scraping for real-time data acquisition, this project created a detailed dataset on London office rentals, supporting competitive analysis and pricing strategies.
+The automated approach enabled the capture of dynamic, accurate market data, demonstrating the value of up-to-date information in commercial real estate decision-making.

 ### Objectives
 - Gather real-time data on office rental spaces in Westminster and other London areas.